mypiaware/virtual-radar-server-installation/README.md

 * elementary OS 5.1.7
 * Fedora 34
 * openSUSE 15.3
-* Manjaro 21.0.7
+* Manjaro 21.1.0
 * Arch Linux

-This script may also install VRS on other popular Linux distributions such as Ubuntu and Linux Mint.
+This script may also install VRS on other popular Linux distributions such as the latest versions of Ubuntu and Linux Mint.
 However, please read the important note below regarding other operating systems and the [Mono issue](https://github.com/mypiaware/virtual-radar-server-installation/blob/master/README.md#mono-issue).
 The Mono issue may prevent aircraft icons and altitude stalks from appearing on the VRS webpage.
+Using a slightly older LTS (Long Term Support) version of an operating system may also remedy the Mono issue.
 Note that "Raspberry Pi OS" was recently known as "Raspbian".

-If this scripts fails to install because it is reporting that the operating system is not recognized or supported, please try the following steps below for [advanced users](https://github.com/mypiaware/virtual-radar-server-installation/blob/master/README.md#advanced-users).

 For anyone interested in trying a preview version (versions 2.4.5 or 3.0.0), this installation script offers the choice to install a preview version instead of the stable version (ver 2.4.4).
 Even though it is always risky to install a preview version that is under development, the [Mono issue](https://github.com/mypiaware/virtual-radar-server-installation/blob/master/README.md#mono-issue) may make a preview version the better choice under certain circumstances.

+If this scripts fails to install because it is reporting that the operating system is not recognized or supported, please try the following steps below for [advanced users](https://github.com/mypiaware/virtual-radar-server-installation/blob/master/README.md#advanced-users).

+The latest version of this VRS installation script was released on 2021-08-22.
+Any installation of VRS from this script prior to 2021-08-22 should be updated as soon as possible.
+Here are instructions to [perform an update](https://github.com/mypiaware/virtual-radar-server-installation/blob/master/README.md#how-to-perform-an-update).

 The author of this VRS installation script has nothing to do with the creation, development or support of VRS.
 Please visit the VRS website and also consider donating towards this amazing project:  [www.virtualradarserver.co.uk](http://www.virtualradarserver.co.uk/ "Virtual Radar Server")